ArmoredColony/ARMORED-Toolkit/README.md

 ...or you can git pull directly into your addons folder.

-Afterwards, you can enable any extra resources that interest you.
+Afterwards, you can enable any specific resource that interest you.
 NOTE: the scripts are always installed no matter what.

 ## I only care about X script, can I take it?
 Sure!